Haakon visits Botswana

 Prince Haakon was appointed Goodwill Ambassador for UNDP (United Nations Development Programme) in 2003.
 Since then he has visited Tanzania, Cambodia, Sierra Leone, Guatemala, Burundi, Mongolia and now Botswana.Norwegian Royals

-Tagged Botswana, Climate Change, Crown Prince Haakon, Official Visit, Patronage, Poverty, United Nations.
+Tagged Botswana, Climate Change, Crown Prince Haakon of Norway, Official Visit, Patronage, Poverty, United Nations.